Day 1 - Hampton, Virginia

 Take part in a guided bus tour of the world's largest naval installation, Naval Station Norfolk.
 A knowledgeable, active duty Navy guide will board your motor coach at the Tour Office and give a narrated tour of the Base.

-Discover the compelling story of General Douglas MacArthur and the millions of Americans who served our nation through five wars at The Douglas MacArthur Memorial.
+Discover the compelling story of General Douglas MacArthur and the millions of Americans who served our nation through five wars at The MacArthur Memorial.